danaevenhaim/testing-app/testFile.md

-ThIS IS A tEst filE
+ThIS IS A tEsT filE

 It has some lines